adaptris/interlok-docs/docs/pages/advanced/advanced-webspheremq-ssl.md

----
-title: Interlok SSL with WebsphereMQ
+# Interlok SSL with WebsphereMQ

-keywords: interlok
-tags: [advanced]
-sidebar: home_sidebar
-permalink: advanced-webspheremq-ssl.html
-summary: This page describes how to configure Interlok and Websphere MQ for SSL communication.
+> **Summary:** This page describes how to configure Interlok and Websphere MQ for SSL communication.
----

 ## WebsphereMQ Server Side Configuration ##